andregn26/GrooveGenius/README.md

 ### Necessary Improvements:

 - **Enhanced Authorization**: Implement more secure forms of authorization, such as a login portal or authorization code with PKCE flow.
 [Learn more](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow)

-- **Performance Optimization**: Optimize performance by reducing the number of renders through the use of the `useCallback` React hook.

-- **Hosting Solution**: Explore hosting options to make Playlistify accessible to a broader audience.